 Remember how hard you were breathing when you first started mountain biking?
 Give your friend plenty of opportunities to rest.
-And remember, the break doesn’t start until they get there, even if you’ve already been breaking for 5 or 10 minutes.
+And remember, the break doesn’t start until they get there, even if you’ve already been chilling for 5 or 10 minutes.

 7. Check yo’ self before they wreck themselves!

 Be humble and patient.
 Don’t refer to rides or features as easy or short.
-While they may be for you, to a noobie, everything can feel like a big deal and you don’t want to squash that feeling of accomplishment.
+While they may be for you, to a noobie everything can feel like a big deal and you don’t want to squash that feeling of accomplishment.
 Their first handful of miles on a mountain bike should be about fun and your job is to make sure they want to get back in the saddle to do it again!

 8. Make Introductions